uutils/coreutils/README.md

 $ cargo build --features "base32 cat echo rm" --no-default-features
 ```

-If you don't even want to build the multicall binary and would prefer to just
-build the utilities as individual binaries, that is possible too.
+If you don't even want to build the multicall binary and prefer to build the utilities as individual binaries, that is possible.
 For example:
 ```bash
 $ cargo build -p uu_base32 -p uu_cat -p uu_echo -p uu_rm
 ```